codeuday95/codeuday95/README.md

 ### Hi there 👋
-# 🚀 Umesh Uday - DevOps Engineer 🌩️
+# 🚀 Umesh Uday - Senior Cloud DevOps Engineer/SRE 🌩️

-Hi there my name is Umesh Uday, an experienced  DevOps Engineer with a passion for delivering high-quality software 🚀.
+Hi there my name is Umesh Uday, an experienced  DevOps Engineer/SRE with a passion for delivering high-quality software 🚀.
 With a strong background in cloud-based technologies 🌩️, well-versed in designing, building and deploying complex applications on the Azure platform 💻.

 ## Skills 🔧
 - Azure DevOps 🌩️